koendv/vacuum-pump-controller/README.md

 If, instead of autotune, you wish to *manually* tune the controller, try the following:

 - set Kp, Ki, Kd to 0
 - increase Kp until the system oscillates.
-Halve the value of Kp.
+Set Kp to half this value.
 - increase Ki until the system oscillates.
-Halve the value of Ki.
+Set Ki to half this value.

 The result will not be optimal, but ought to work.
 Autotune is preferred.